MentalHealthMission/MentalHealthMission.github.io/_pages/home.md

 use_cases:
   - title: "Use Cases"
-  - excerpt: "See how ODIM-MH enables real-world research through structured digital marker definitions."
+  - excerpt: "See how ODIM-MH enables real-world research through digital marker definitions."

 use_case_1:
   - image_path: /assets/images/undraw_watch-application.png